Definition of Gross Profit Method

 The gross profit method is a technique for estimating the amount of ending inventory.
-The gross profit method might be used to estimate each month's ending inventory or it might be used as part of a calculation to determine the approximate amount of inventory that has been lost due to theft, fire, or other causes.
+The gross profit method might be used to estimate each month's ending inventory or it might be used as part of a calculation to determine the approximate amount of inventory that has been lost due to theft, fire, or other reasons.

-Inventory cost at December 31: $15,000
+- Inventory cost at December 31 was $15,000

-Purchases between December 31 and July 31 at cost: $42,000
+- Purchases between December 31 and July 31 had a cost of $42,000

-Expected cost of goods available: $57,000 ($15,000 + $42,000)
+- Cost of goods available: $57,000 ($15,000 + $42,000)